miguelrodari/url-shortener/README.md

 # Additional notes

 * The URL shortener algorithim is based on https://stackoverflow.com/questions/742013/how-do-i-create-a-url-shortener and using the impelementaiton for ruby: https://gist.github.com/zumbojo/1073996.
 Additional validation were made.
+* Using OpenURI https://github.com/ruby/open-uri and Nokogiri https://nokogiri.org/ for the crawler.